brunoproduit/network_protocol_design/README.md

 ├── layer5.py                   -> Layer 5 object, encapsulates raw data or file.

-├── LICENSE                     -> license.
+├── LICENSE                     -> License.

 ├── main.py                     -> Main entry of the program.

 ├── modules_install.txt         -> Can be used for pip.

-├── neighbors_template.ini      -> template for the .ini file used for neighbors.
+├── neighbors_template.ini      -> Template for the .ini file used for neighbors.

 ├── packetEngine.py             -> Provides classes to split and reconstruct data upon send/receive.